Fish oil is one of the most commonly consumed dietary supplements.

 Given that omega-3s make up a significant proportion of the brain, getting enough of them may be important for preventing behavioral disorders in early life (92).

 age-related mental decline.
-However, it’s unclear if fish oil supplementation can prevent or improve mental decline in the elderly.
+However, it’s unclear if fish oil supplements can

 pregnancy may reduce the risk of childhood asthma and allergies.

 higher bone density, which could help prevent bone disease.
 However, it’s

 If you do not eat 1–2 portions of oily fish per week, you may want to consider taking a fish oil supplement.